supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Normal Forms.md

 In 3NF, a non-super key can determine a prime attribute which creates data redundancies, but in BCNF, there is no non-super key in LHS in a non-trivial FD which makes BCNF a more stronger form than 3NF.

-If LHS is the super key, then redundancies do not occur.
+If LHS is the super key, then redundancies due to FDs do not occur.

+A relation in BCNF does not have any redundancies due to FDs, but there may be other redudancies.

 #### Violation of BCNF